faranalytics/memoiz/README.md

 ## <h2 id="versioning">Versioning</h2>

 The Memoiz package strictly adheres to semantic versioning.
-Breaking changes to the API will increment the major.
+Breaking changes to the API will result in a turn of the major.
 Minor and patch changes will always be backward compatible.

 Excerpted from [Semantic Versioning 2.0.0](https://semver.org/):